 Then you can click and drag a rectangle around the desired content to be the new article box.
-If you click without dragging, a prompt pops up telling you to click and - drag out to create a new article box. - 3.
+If you click without dragging, a prompt pops up telling you to click and - 3.
 (Optional) You can continue dragging to insert more article boxes as needed. - 4.
-Press Enter after you insert all the content you need. - 5.
-Then you can see the sequence number of the new box follows that of the box selected in Step 1, and all following article boxes are renumbered automatically.
+Press Enter after you insert all the content you need.